Editors Note: A guest post from Herman Davis to The Prepper Journal.

 As most people know, disasters can strike without warning in a matter of minutes.
 In 2011, for example, the United States set a historic record for disaster alerts, according to the Homeland Security News Wire.
 The article also reported that each disaster that occurred that year was valued at approximately $12 billion in damage.
 This means that throughout 2011, the total damage accounted for was about $53 billion.

-With that being said, disaster-proofing your home allows homeowners to prepare ahead of time — avoiding the worst possible outcome like losing prized possessions, or fatalities.
+With that being said, thinking long and hard about disaster preparation and how you can take steps to try and disaster-proof your home allows homeowners to prepare ahead of time — avoiding the worst possible outcome like losing prized possessions, or fatalities.
 So by preparing your home in advance, homeowners will be able to strengthen the foundation of their home and be better able to withstand the harsh environments natural disasters bring, enabling you and your family members to take the necessary actions needed to ensure you both survive the battle.

 Generally speaking, earthquake insurance can cost anywhere from $100 to $3,000 depending on where you live.
 Flood insurance, on the other hand, usually costs about $570 annually.
 If you do decide not to purchase additional coverage, just make sure that you’ve saved a fair amount of money for out of pocket expenses on your home in the aftermath of things.